-Additional Rationale and Information Supporting the Request for Two Full-time College Skills Math Positions assisted instruction; math "refresher" courses and modules; and accelerated formats.
+Additional Rationale and Information Supporting the Request for Two Full-time College Skills Math Positions

+1. Specifics of the Requested Positions: As the department responds to Student Success and Equity Plan recommendations, leadership is required, especially regarding developmental level course curriculum; online, hybrid, and blended courses; computer assisted instruction; math "refresher" courses and modules; and accelerated formats.
 This requires full-time faculty with distance education expertise, knowledge and experience in new approaches to Basic Skills and Adult Education, and forward-thinking leadership.
 Specifically, these individuals would initiate, develop, and/or coordinate: